experimental design

 • how to deal with limitation - pilot studies for key variables

-Restrict number of variable matching
+Restrict number of variables you are matching the participants on

 • What is counterbalancing in experimental design?